 7. Walk the streets of Old Cairo

-El-Moez St in Old Cairo – deemed a UNESCO World Heritage Site in 1979 – is a 1km-long (0.6-mile) pedestrian street with some of the greatest concentration of medieval architectural treasures in the Islamic world.
-Look for a mixture of medieval mosques and buildings alongside modern vendors and shops in the ancient neighbourhood of Gamaleya.
+El-Moez St in UNESCO World Heritage Site Old Cairo is a 1km-long (0.6-mile) pedestrian street with some of the greatest concentration of medieval architectural treasures in the Islamic world.
+Look for a mixture of medieval mosques and buildings alongside modern vendors and shops in the ancient neighborhood of Gamaleya.
 The street starts at the northern Bab Al Futuh, one of the last three remaining gates to the original walled city of Cairo, which was built by a Fatimid caliph.

 It's free to walk along El-Moez St, but you need a ticket to enter places like the Qalaun Complex and Beit el Suheimy.
 Buy individual tickets or a combination one that lets you into different spots of interest on El-Moez St, including historical houses, palaces and mausoleums.
 Most of the mosques are free to enter.
 Women need to have something to cover their hair and all genders need to take off their shoes at the entrance.

-Local tip: The street is long and it hasn’t been refurbished in some time – expect uneven surfaces and wear sturdy, comfortable shoes.
+Local tip: El-Moez St is long and it hasn’t been refurbished in some time – expect uneven surfaces and wear sturdy, comfortable shoes.
 Bring a bottle of water along too.
-It is worth getting a guide for El-Moez St because of the sheer amount of history, but the caretakers of each monument can also provide a guided tour.
+It is worth getting a guide because of the sheer amount of history, but the caretakers of each monument can also provide a guided tour.

-8. See complex textiles created by Cairo's artisans on Khayamia St
+8. See complex textiles created by artisans on Khayamiya St

 Historically, the Egyptian tentmakers sewed complex interiors for urban tents.
-Today, they use these skills to create textile artworks resembling quilts, sustaining their skilled craft within changing economic and political circumstances.
-At one time it is said that there were more than a thousand people working in the street but now there are only about 20 shops and 30–40 stitchers.
+Today, they use these skills to create textile artworks resembling quilts, sustaining their craft within changing economic and political circumstances.
+There were said to be more than a thousand people working on the street at one time, but now there are only about 20 shops and 30 to 40 stitchers.
 The work was featured in the documentary The Tentmakers of Cairo by Kim Beamish, which offered unprecedented access to this small community of talented craftspeople.

 Explore related stories